In this video, I will explain what an ITIN is and how you can apply for one. This number is not a replacement for the Social Security Number (SSN)

 What is an ITIN?

-An International Taxpayer Identification Number (ITIN) is a number that is assigned to non-resident aliens of the US who earn income in the US.
-This number is not a replacement for the SSN and does not grant any residency status in the US (unlike a green-card or work visa).
-There are new requirements for Canadians obtaining a US tax ID number.
+An Individual Taxpayer Identification Number (ITIN) is a number that is assigned to non-resident aliens of the U.S. who earn income in the U.S. This number is not a replacement for the Social Security Number (SSN) and does not grant any residency status in the U.S. (unlike a green card or work visa).
+There are new requirements for Canadians obtaining a U.S. tax I.D. number.

-Previously the IRS would issue an ITIN applicant an ITIN card.
-However, due to the confusion and similarity to a SSN card, the IRS has amended this policy and now only issues a confirmation letter to Canadians applying for a tax ID number in the United States.
+Previously, the IRS would issue an ITIN applicant an ITIN card.
+However, due to the confusion and similarity to an SSN card, the IRS has amended this policy and now only issues a confirmation letter to Canadians applying for a tax I.D. number in the U.S.

-Can applying for a US Tax ID Number help me?
+Can applying for a U.S. Tax ID Number help with taxes?

-As a Canadian earning income in the US, the tax id number provides several key benefits including:
+As a Canadian earning income in the U.S., the tax I.D. number provides several key benefits.
+This include:

-In addition to these benefits, the IRS stipulates that the ITIN is required to file your 1040-NR, process a tax refund, and withhold taxes on certain types of Income in the US.
+In addition to these benefits, the IRS stipulates that the ITIN is required to file your US Non-Resident Tax Return (1040-NR), process a tax refund, and withhold taxes on certain types of income in the U.S.

 How can Canadians get a tax identification number (ITIN)?

-In order to properly apply for your ITIN you must prepare Form W-7 and present proof of residence in Canada.
-The important facts that you should know about when applying for an ITIN are:
+In order to properly apply for your ITIN, you must prepare Form W-7 and present proof of residence in Canada.

 - Each document must be current and contain an expiration date.
 The IRS will accept documents issued within 12 months of the application if no expiration date is normally available.